AndreaNappi00/DPOC_2022-2023/README.md

 The output is the optimal cost vector and the optimal input vector, which describe the optimal cost and optimal input for each tile in each map.

 ![Image](Results.png)

+The skeleton code for plotting was provided by ETH.
+To execute on your laptop just run main.py